buhrmi/buhrmi/README.md

 ### [Inertia X](https://github.com/buhrmi/inertiax)

-Inspired by Hotwire's Turbo Frames, Inertia X is a fork of Inertia that implements the `<Frame>` component.
+Inertia X is a fork of Inertia that implements the `<Frame>` component, inspired by Hotwire's Turbo Frames.

 ### [LiveStores](https://github.com/buhrmi/livestores)